torepettersen/blog/blog/how-to-create-a-rest-api-in-rust/index.md

 ---
-title: "How to create a REST API in Rust"
+title: "Rust Web Development Tutorial: REST API"
-description: "A tutorial on how to create a REST API in Rust with Actix web framework and Diesel ORM."
+description: "A tutorial on how to create a REST API in Rust with Actix web framework 2.0 and Diesel ORM."
-categories: [rust]
+categories: [rust, tutorial]
 date: 2019-11-14T22:52:00
 ---

-In this tutorial, we are going to create a REST API in Rust with Actix web and Diesel.
+In this tutorial, we are going to create a REST API in Rust with Actix web 2.0 and Diesel.
 We will be using Postgres as our database, so if you don’t have Postgres installed on your computer, you should do that first.

 ## Hello world
 We are going to start by creating our project with Cargo and move into the project directory.